gitmag-group-admin/php/Fundamental/Section 3 - PHP Types.md

 -   The empty string ("", '') and the string “0”.
 -   The empty array (array() or []).
 -   The null.
--   The SimpleXML objects created from attributeless empty elements.

 The values that are not one of these falsy values above are `true`.